mikeraab/docker001/Participant-Guide.md

 **Browse to another public image Helloworld example on Docker Hub.
 Run it.**

-Open a browser and go to this URL:
+In this excercise you will use this Docker Hub image:

 [https://hub.docker.com/r/karthequian/helloworld](https://hub.docker.com/r/karthequian/helloworld)

 Pull the image from the Docker Hub Registry:

->  *Note - observe how the layers are pulled individually*
+>  *Note - observe how the layers are pulled individually.
+Docker image files are composed of multiple layers, for more information, read the [Docker docs here about images and layers](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/)*

 ```
 $ docker pull karthequian/helloworld:latest